Mission: Be remarkable.

-I worked at Sullivan Higdon & Sink full-time (More than a year)
+I have been working at Sullivan Higdon & Sink full-time (Less than a year)

 Advice to Management